nelvadas/GraalVM-Polyglot-Labs/02/README.md

 ```

-The python scripts has two items:
+The python scripts has two main parts:
-* a dictionnary containing department ids( key) and names ( values)
+* a dictionnary global vairable `dnames` containing department ids( key) and names ( values)
+* a function `getDepartmentNameById` that we intend to call in the Java Controller

 ```python
 # department.py